Home

 [We] call for the immediate cessation of large scale clearcut logging in the watersheds of the Northwest Coastal temperate rainforests of Canada, to be replaced by ecosystem based forestry which includes areas of biological refuge, maintains the ecological characteristics of the original forest, respects and considers traditional knowledge, and provides for the long term sustainability of local communities."

-Weyerhaeuser fallers, 1922.
+Weyerhaeuser fallers, 1922

-Photo: Washington University (C. Kinsey)
+Photo: Washington University

-BC Forest History Newsletter logo.
+BC Forest History Newsletter logo

 BC Ministry of Forests

-Photos of b lumberjacks felling big trees on the West Coast with axes and crosscut saws are a dime a dozen (above).
+Photos of lumberjacks felling big trees on the West Coast with axes and crosscut saws are a dime a dozen (above).
 This classic form of masculine trophy iconography has become a logo of the coastal logging industry.
 Also the Forest History Association of BC (est. 1982) adopted the "big tree being killed" logo for its newsletter (left), published by the BC Ministry of Forestry.
 Like its American counterpart, forest history in BC functions as an organ of the logging industry.

-FHS website graphic, 2008.
+FHS website graphic, 2008

 Forest History Society

-Left: Forest Products History Foundation logo, designed in 1948.
+Left: Forest Products History Foundation logo, designed in 1948

 This logo presents the log driver as a heroic and masculine icon of forest history.
 The driver poles the big trees which lie prone under his feet in a log boom.
 With its saw edge circle design, the logo tributes the logging and sawmill industry.